kodkenyalang/aaronsolotravelplanner/README.md

 - **Transaction Verification**: Immutable record of all travel bookings
 - **Smart Contract Automation**: Automatic refunds and loyalty point distribution

-## Contributing

-We welcome contributions to UnoTravel!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) guide for details on the development process, coding standards, and pull request procedure.

 ## License